Curriculum vitae Christian Fendt

 Oliver started his PhD work August 2008.
 He investigates the acceleration and collimation behavior of relativistic MHD jets.
 MHD self-acceleration and self-collimation is known and understood for non-relativistic jets.
 However, in relativistic MHD and rapid rotation the electric field becomes important and is usually thought to have a de-collimating effect.
 Oliver is applying relativistic MHD simulations to investigate these effects further.

 Oliver's project is funded by the International Max Planck Research School for Astronomy and Cosmic Physics at the University of Heidelberg.
-(IMPRS-HD).
-We thank Andrea Mignone and collaborators for the opportunity to use the PLUTO numerical MHD code.

 Oliver Porth